Allison Gilbert

 Allison Gilbert is an American journalist and author.
-She is the author and co-author of five non-fiction books including the biography with Julia Scheeres of Elsie Robinson, Listen World!: How the Intrepid Elsie Robinson Became America’s Most-Read Woman.
+She is the author and co-author of six non-fiction books including Dr. Ruth K. Westheimer’s final book, The Joy of Connections: 100 Ways to Beat Loneliness and Live a Happier and More Meaningful Life.
+The book grew out of Gilbert's article for The New York Times, “Dr. Ruth Saved People's Sex Lives.
+Now She Wants to Cure Loneliness,” which covered Westheimer's appointment as New York State's Ambassador to Loneliness.

 Career

 TV news

 Allison Gilbert started her career in TV news.
 At CNN, Gilbert produced TV segments and wrote stories for CNN.com.
 Before CNN, she was a producer at WABC-TV and an investigative producer at WNBC-TV.

-Grief and resilience
+Social health, loneliness, and grief

-Gilbert is the author of three books on grief and has written for or been featured in many publications including CNN, The Washington Post, Today, and The Atlantic.
+Gilbert has written for or been featured in many publications including The New York Times, The Wall Street Journal, The Washington Post, USA Today, and The Atlantic.
+Gilbert has been interviewed on Good Morning America, The TODAY Show, CNN, NPR, and more.

 September 11 attacks

 Gilbert was a journalist covering the September 11 attacks and went on to co-edit Covering Catastrophe: Broadcast Journalists Report September 11, a historical record of how broadcast journalists covered the attacks.
-Gilbert is the official narrator of the National September 11 Memorial & Museum’s historical exhibition audio tour and her voice is introduced by Robert De Niro on the museum’s “Witnessing History” tour.
+Gilbert is the official narrator of the National September 11 Memorial & Museum’s historical exhibition audio tour and her voice is introduced by Robert De Niro on the museum's “Witnessing History” tour.
 She is the co-executive producer of the documentary Reporting 9/11 and Why It Still Matters and host of the companion 20-part documentary series Women Journalists of 9/11: Their Stories, produced in collaboration with the National September 11 Memorial & Museum and Wondrium for the 20th anniversary of 9/11.
 These projects include interviews with journalists such as Savannah Guthrie, Maggie Haberman, Scott Pelley, Byron Pitts, Dana Bash, and Linda Wertheimer.